bookieio/bookie_api/README.rst

     $ bookie invite --help
     $ bookie invite set --help

+    # check your configuration by making a ping request
+    $ bookie ping

     # list the users and their number of invites
     $ bookie invite list